StealthChesnut/HA-FoxESS-Modbus/README.md

 ✅ AIO-H1-5.0 <br>
 ✅ AIO-H1-6.0 <br>

-We strongly suspect that this plugin will also work with the FoxESS AIO series and 3PH series but have not yet tested.
-Please let us know if you have an AIO or 3PH system and if the plugin works.

 ---

 <p>The aim of this project is to enable the full use of the Energy dashboard in Home Assistant and is a fully functional replacement of the FoxESS App for reporting needs.</p>